-- Liaise with the headteacher/principal (where the Senior Designated Safeguarding Lead role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 (updated December 2020) and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance. - The headteacher, designated safeguarding leads and governing body/trust are aware of the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training
+- Liaise with the headteacher/principal (where the Senior Designated Safeguarding Lead role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with the case manager and the LADO/LADO Allegation Officer where there are concerns about a staff member. - Liaise with staff on matters of safety and safeguarding and deciding when to make a referral by liaising with other agencies and acts as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 (updated December 2020) and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance. - The headteacher, designated safeguarding leads and governing body/trust are aware of the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training c) Undertake training

-DSL's attends the NCC Designated Safeguarding Lead Focus Group Meetings which take place half termly at schools/academies around the County.
+The DSL attends the NCC Designated Safeguarding Lead Focus Group Meetings which take place half termly at schools/academies around the County.
+The DSLs bi-weekly teams update to whole staff allow for relevant and emerging concerns /themes to be raised, these briefings also provide curriculum teams themes of safeguarding to build on in their own subjects.